 Embrace Our Talent to Enhance Yours

 Adding Talent Attraction as a third practice area for DCI alongside Economic Development and Tourism just feels right.
 We take great pride in keeping our fingers on the pulse of what destinations need.
 Placemaking will always be at the heart of what we do, but we’re excited to enhance the way we do it as we continually evolve.

 Our teams are experienced and eager to bring years of talent attraction research, website development, strategic thinking, storytelling, media relations, paid media, branding and social media savvy to the table for clients across North America and beyond.
 It’s time to tap into our talent so we can help enhance yours.

 Interested in learning more about starting a talent attraction campaign?
-Get in touch with Julie Curtin at email@example.com to learn more about how we can get started attracting fresh talent to your destination.
+Get in touch with Patience Fairbrother at [email protected] to learn more about how we can get started attracting fresh talent to your destination.